+VI-10.
+Under normal conditions, 20-foot shipping containers that have been prepared for transport do not have any external contamination above allowed limits.
+If shipping containers appear to have been ruptured as a result of an accident, checks for contamination will be performed by an appropriately qualified individual and appropriate action taken if contamination is detected.

 VI-11.
-Under normal conditions, 20-foot shipping containers that have been prepared for transport do not have any external contamination above allowed limits.
-If shipping containers appear to have been ruptured as a result of an accident, checks for contamination will be performed and appropriate action taken if contamination is detected.

-VI-12.
 All 20-foot shipping containers are stowed in accordance with the segregation requirements of the IMDG Code [VI-2].
 If possible, the 20-foot shipping containers will be stowed such that the minimum segregation distances are exceeded.

+VI-12.
+In the event of an incident, the following will be implemented:

+- (a) For dealing with fires and spillages (leakages), implement the recommendations in The EmS GUIDE: Emergency Response Procedures for Ships Carrying Dangerous Goods [VI-3]. - (b) Implement life-saving measures and administer first aid; - (c) Assess the risk of, or occurrence of, fire and use the fire extinguisher if appropriate; - (d) Contact first responders, as appropriate (e.g. fire fighters, emergency medical service, response forces); - (e) Contact a qualified expert in radiation protection and request guidance; - (f) Maintain the ability to communicate electronically via telephone, radio and/or internet; - (g) With the help of and under the direction of a qualified expert in radiation protection, clean up the affected area and collect the damaged packages and radioactive material, if any; - (h) Obtain documentation from a qualified expert in radiation protection to confirm that the affected area is safe for normal use again; - (i) Arrange for the transport of the radioactive material involved in the accident to an authorized recipient, as recommended by a qualified expert in radiation protection; - (j) Inform the competent authority of the incident, in accordance with the applicable rules established by the competent authority.

 VI-13.
-In the event of an incident, the following will be implemented:

-(a) For dealing with fires and spillages (leakages), implement the recommendations in The EmS GUIDE: Emergency Response Procedures for Ships Carrying Dangerous Goods [VI-3].

-(b) Implement life-saving measures and administer first aid;

-(c) Assess the risk of, or occurrence of, fire and use the fire extinguisher if appropriate;

-(d) Contact first responders, as appropriate (e.g., fire fighters, emergency medical service, security services);

-(e) Contact a qualified expert in radiation protection and request guidance;

-(f) Maintain the ability to communicate electronically via telephone, radio and/or internet;

-(g) With the help of and under the direction of a qualified expert in radiation protection, clean up the affected area and collect the damaged packages and radioactive material, if any;

-(h) Obtain documentation from a qualified expert in radiation protection to confirm that the affected area is safe for normal use again;

-(i) Terminate the emergency;

-(j) Arrange for the transport of the radioactive material involved in the accident to an authorized recipient, as recommended by a qualified expert in radiation protection;

-(k) Inform the competent authority of the incident.
+These instructions are to be available to crew members and emergency responders (e.g. in documentation that is stored in identified locations, notices or placards) in the event of an accident.

 VI-14.
-These instructions are to be available to crew members and emergency responders in the event of an accident.

-VI-15.
 Emergency contact details: